-Our signature differs from the KS process mainly in the fact that in our case, the RHN decays to an on-shell $W$ [in particular, $N_R\to \ell W_h$, where $W_h$ denotes a hadronically decaying $W$, see Fig.~\ref{fig:Signal}] as opposed to a $W^\prime$ (off-shell or on-shell).
-In regular LRSM with type-I seesaw, the Yukawa couplings responsible for the two-body decays, $N_R\to \ell W$ are extremely small for TeV-scale RHNs.
-As a result, such decays become negligible compared to off-shell $W'$ mediated three-body decay.
+Kinematically, our signature differs from the KS process mainly in the fact that in our case the RHN decays to an on-shell $W$ [in particular, $N_R\to \ell W_h$, where $W_h$ denotes a hadronically decaying $W$, see Fig.~\ref{fig:Signal}] as opposed to a $W^\prime$ (off shell or on shell).
+In a regular LRSM with type-I seesaw, the Yukawa couplings responsible for the two-body decays, $N_R\to \ell W$, are extremely small for TeV-scale RHNs.
+As a result, such decays become negligible compared to off-shell $W'$-mediated three-body decay.
 However, with the ISM, the Yukawa couplings that govern the $N_R\to \ell W$ decay can be sufficiently large such that the signature is observable at the LHC.
-Even though the final state of this process is essentially the same as that of the KS one, the kinematics of these two processes are very different.
-In our signal, the jet-pairs come from the decay of boosted $W$ and form a fatjet.
-This feature is not present in the KS process.
+In the original KS process, the two leptons in the final state have the same charge half of the time because of the Majorana nature of the $N_R$, whereas, as we shall see, they always have opposite charges in our model.
+Even if we ignore the charges of the lepton pair (as is often done in the experimental searches), making the final state of the process essentially the same as that of the KS one, the kinematics of these two processes are very different.
+In our signal, the jet pairs come from the decay of boosted $W$ and thus form a $W$-like fatjet.
+This feature is absent in the KS process.
 Hence, the two processes complement each other and can be used to probe different neutrino mass generation mechanisms.
 Unlike the KS process, the $N_R\to \ell W_h$ signature has not been searched for at the LHC.